by Texas Homesteader ~

 That means using my roasted hatch chiles is as easy as cutting off a chunk and proceeding with my recipe.

-I don’t buy yogurt, I’ve made Homemade Yogurt for over ten years now.
-So to get the thicker consistency of greek yogurt I just strain a portion of my own homemade yogurt instead.
+I’ve made Homemade Yogurt for over ten years now.
+So to get the thicker consistency of Greek yogurt I simply strain a portion of my own homemade yogurt instead.

 I have a clean cotton cloth I use to strain yogurts and cheeses.
 For me it works better than cheesecloth so that’s what I use.

-Sometimes I’ll use a rubber band to hang it from the faucet to allow it to drip directly into the sink.
-If I’m not needing the whey, there’ll be no mess that way.
+Sometimes if I’m not needing the whey I’ll use a rubber band to hang it from the kitchen sink faucet.
+Then I allow it to drip directly into the sink, there’ll be no mess that way.

-Then I toss the pepper in my *Ninja Blender.
-I love my Ninja for blending things to creamy smoothness – better than my traditional blender ever could!
+I blend my sauce to creamy smoothness in my *Ninja Blender.
+I love my Ninja for blending things better than my traditional blender ever could!

 Really, that’s all there is to it!
 Our Creamy Hatch Chile sauce is ready to be enjoyed.

-Don’t Let ‘Em Know How Easy It Is!
+Don’t Let ‘Em Know How Easy This Hatch Sauce Is!

 Now every cook loves to hear their family raving about something they’ve prepared.
 And this Creamy Hatch Sauce was raved about, let me tell ya!